 Why Physician Loans Are A Good Idea

 While the earning power behind a physician is high many doctors and medical professionals can’t qualify for a conventional loan.
 Some things to consider when qualifying for a conventional loan.
 A physicians loan will most likely be an adjustable rate mortgage, allowing you to pay a lower, fixed interest rate for the first few years of your loan.
 In some instances a fixed rate mortgage may be available.
 In either instance your mortgage loan will most likely have a slightly higher interest rate than the prime.
-Starting a home loan with no money down may also place you in risk of ending up owing more than the property is worth for a period of time.
 Nonetheless, many physicians and medical professionals find the loan to be advantageous.

 You can get answers to more of your questions, and speak to a physicians mortgage loan officer today.